The AAO 2023 online abstract submitter will open March 9.

 The online application will not work well with Firefox, Safari or older versions of Internet Explorer.
 For the best results, use the most recent version of Chrome.
 You can download Chrome for free.

-Once the submission is complete, use the feature to save a PDF copy of the submission.
 Keeping a record and backup of the submission is advised.
-Abstracts can be changed until the deadline, there is no "final submit" button.
-If you make updates, be sure that the submission has not been rendered incomplete; examples: exceeding abstract text limit; removal of an author who was the only member of the Academy.
+Abstracts can be accessed and edited until the deadline, there is no "final submit" button.
+When making updates, be sure that the submission is not made incomplete or it cannot be passed through for review.

 Presentation Format